 Comparison rates

-(3) The comparison rates are the rates that would have been effective May 1, 2017 if they had been determined by the Board for the consumer mentioned in subsection (2) using the method prescribed by the regulations made under clause 79.16 (1) (b) of the Ontario Energy Board Act, 1998, without taking into account any forecasted impact of any other provisions of this Act.
+(3) The comparison rates are the rates that, except as otherwise prescribed, would have been effective May 1, 2017 if they had been determined by the Board for the consumer mentioned in subsection (2) using the method prescribed by the regulations made under clause 79.16 (1) (b) of the Ontario Energy Board Act, 1998, without taking into account any forecasted impact of any other provisions of this Act.

+Invoice amounts

+(4) The types of amounts to be included or excluded in each invoice amount mentioned in subsection (2) are the types of amounts specified in the regulations.
+For greater clarity, some or all of the prescribed types of amounts may be different for each invoice amount.

+[NTD: Perhaps the last phrase in the opening flush to sub (1) (“…..are the rates determined by the Board under this section and in accordance with the regulations “) takes care of this issue, but I wanted to confirm.]

 Government Motion